werlindo/comics_rx/README.md

 ### Evaluation
 We used grid search and k-fold cross-validation for parameter searching and tuning.
 We used RMSE as our error metric.

-In addition to
+In addition to 'technical' evaluation, we plan like to test the recommendations with domain experts such as Arcane Comics and other comic enthusiasts.

 ### Deployment
 Our application is a website [www.comics-rx.com](www.comics-rx.com) where a customer can identify 3 of their favorite comics and be offered 1-20 recommendations.

 Future enhancement goals inlcude:
-- Allow for a more flexible number of favorite comics to be identified to get recommendations.
+- Allow for a more flexible number of favorite comics to be identified to get recommendations (versus a fixed number of inputs).
+- Create a method for user to send direct feedback regarding recommendations, e.g. recording user interactions to a database.
+In lieu of that, contact links are available at the footer of the website.
 - Include links in recommendations for users to get synopses of the recommended comic(s).

 ### User Story